-Start by applying soap to plastic and vinyl surfaces and scrub with a scuff pad.
+Apply soap to vinyl and plastic surfaces and scrub them with a scrubbing pad.
 Allow these areas to dry before spraying with vinyl prep and wiping with a damp rag.
-You can also use a layer of adhesion promoter if you plan to recolor later.
+You can also use a layer of adhesion promoter if you plan to recolour later.

 5. Buy Replacement Parts